 All the required readings for the course are contained in the textbook and its related website MyEconLab:

-- Microeconomics, Thirteenth Canadian Edition, W/MyEconLab by Ragan and Lipsey
+- Microeconomics, 14th Canadian Edition, W/MyEconLab by Ragan and Lipsey

 This textbook has proven itself for many years and in many countries to be one of the best first year economics texts.
 It contains all of the material presented in a modern form with superb diagrams to aid the learning process.

-- Study Guide to Accompany Thirteenth Canadian Edition: Microeconomics, by Christopher Ragan, Richard G. Lipsey
+- OPTIONAL: Study Guide to Accompany Fourteenth Canadian Edition: Microeconomics, by Christopher Ragan, Richard G. Lipsey

 A course such as this on campus would have three lecture hours per week, usually with an assignment to follow.
 Students can expect to spend, on average, about 10 - 12 hours per week on the course.

 Moodle is Queen's online learning platform.
 You'll log into Moodle to access your course.
 All materials related to your course—notes, readings, videos, recordings, discussion forums, assignments, quizzes, groupwork, tutorials, and help—will be on the Moodle site.